Sigur Rós: 2009–2012: Hiatus, Inni, Valtari

-In 2009, Jónsi embarked on a solo adventure with his first solo album "Go" (released in 2010).
+In 2009, Jónsi embarked on a solo adventure with his first solo album Go, released the next year.

 On 28 May 2009, Sigur Rós announced that they had almost completed recording their latest album.
 The band said the album was taking form as a slower and more ambient record than both Með suð í eyrum við spilum endalaust and Takk....
 The music was also described as melodic but much less noisy and more "out there" than previous albums.
 The unnamed album was expected to be released sometime in 2010.
 However, the band later revealed that the recordings had been scrapped.
 In a 2010 interview, Jónsi confirmed "We haven't got another album ready", he said.
 "It was just a rumour.
 We started to record something, but then we chucked it all away.
 So I think we are going to have to start it all again".
 Without further word on the new album, Sigur Rós were rumoured to be on indefinite hiatus as of January 2010.
 However, before taking the stage at Coachella in April 2010, Jónsi commented that Sigur Rós would be getting back to work that year: "I'm gonna record some other stuff with Sigur Rós when I'm home", between a series of shows during his solo tour in summer 2010.
 On 1 February 2011, Jónsi's official website announced that he would be back in the studio with the band over the spring.

 On 11 August 2011 Sigur Rós's official website unveiled a trailer for a project called Inní, a DVD and double CD of the band's live performances in London, directed by Vincent Morisset.
 It was screened at the 68th Venice International Film Festival, and saw official release in November 2011.
 On 16 September 2011, the Inni album and live video became available to pre-order from the band's site in a variety of formats.
 Additionally, the band made the video for the song "Festival" available to watch online, as well as offering a free download of the audio from a live performance of the song.

 On 3 November 2011, following the UK premiere of Inni at the British Film Institute in London, the band members participated in a Q&A session during which Georg promised that 2012 would be a "very busy" year for Sigur Rós.
 The band hinted at a new album and tour in the second half of 2012.
 The Q&A session was curtailed when a stage light began to emit smoke and the room was evacuated.